- Chinese pangolin

 Spread the word – tell your friends, family and colleagues all about these amazing creatures.

 Don’t buy pangolins or pangolin products – this includes live pangolins, pangolin meat, wine, scales and leather.
-Many products contain pangolin parts.
 Don’t be tempted to purchase these items – by doing so you are fuelling the illegal trade.

-Report wildlife crime - If you see pangolins or other wildlife being illegally sold in restaurants or other business establishments, contact your local authorities.
+Report wildlife crime - If you see pangolins or other wildlife being illegally sold in restaurants or other business establishments, or on social media, contact your local authorities.